Constraints on vector unparticle physics from cosmic censorship: Conclusions

 Future potential investigations in this area are ripe.
 Unparticle-enhanced to the Kerr metric offer intriguing possibilities of opening up geodesic paths to new universes, without the necessity of electric charge.
 This would equivalently introduce new constraints on the possible values of angular momenta that the black holes could assume.
 The possibility of naked singularity formation in non-spherical collapse ({\it e.g.} through Thorne's Hoop Conjecture \cite{hoop}) has been investigated and shown to be theoretically possible \cite{shapiro}.
 While the metric (\ref{vecmetric}) is inherently spherical, an investigation of unparticle perturbations to such violations of the cosmic censorship hypothesis would be of interest.

-2cm {\bf Acknowledgments}\\ Thanks are extended to Marc Kamionkowsi and the generous hospitality of the Moore Center for Theoretical Cosmology and Physics, at which a portion of this research was conducted.
-JRM is supported by the Research Corporation for Science Advancement.
+1cm {\bf Acknowledgments}\\ Thanks to Euro Spallicci for insightful discussions, as well as to Marc Kamionkowski and the generous hospitality of the Moore Center for Theoretical Cosmology and Physics, at which a portion of this research was conducted.
+This work was supported in part by the Research Corporation for Science Advancement.